-6.1204.0370.
-ExpirationLicense period.
+6.04.070.
+License period.

-- (a) The term of any Ddog licenses shall expire commence on the date of issuance, and shall be valid for a term equal to or less than the remaining duration of the dog's current rabies vaccination first day of the twelfth month after purchase. - (b) Dog licenses shall be renewed upon expiration, and the license period for dogs licensed for the first time may commence at any time during the yearAn application for the renewal of any license must be filed with the administrator prior to the expiration of the license. - (c) When a license is renewed after the expiration date, the new license period shall begin on the expiration date of the previous period The new license period begins on the expiration date of the previous license period irrespective of the application date for the license renewal.
+- (a) The term of any dog licenses shall commence on the date of issuance, and shall be valid for a term equal to or less than the remaining duration of the dog's current rabies vaccination. - (b) An application for the renewal of any license must be filed with the administrator prior to the expiration of the license. - (c) The new license period begins on the expiration date of the previous license period irrespective of the application date for the license renewal.